tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 ## Naming Restrictions

-The VSS syntax and tooling shall not enforce any restrictions on naming for the type tree.
+The VSS syntax and tooling shall not enforce any restrictions on naming for the datatype tree.
 It may even use the same branch structure as the signal tree.
 This means that it theoretically at the same time could exist both a signal `A.B.C` and a struct `A.B.C`.
-This is not a problem as it always from context is clear whether a name refers to a signal or a type.
+This is not a problem as it always from context is clear whether a name refers to a signal or a datatype.

 ## Simple Definition and Usage

-This could be a hypothetical content of a VSS type file
+This could be a hypothetical content of a VSS datatype file

 ```
 Types: